CallumC28/Phishing-Email-Detector-In-Progress/README.md

 ---

 ## TODO
- Source and clean a reliable phishing email dataset
+ Source and clean a more extensive phishing email dataset

  Train and evaluate BERT model on real data